School is under way. That means two things.

 - Desiccated Liver – provides vitamin A and protein

-- Grass-Fed Collagen – provides easy-to-digest protein and amino acids.
-Vital Proteins also gives the smoothie great texture since it does not have any dairy or dairy substitutes.
-(Use the code VPKS10 for 10% off your order, good through all of 2016!
-Include those liver caps, collagen and .)
+- Grass-Fed – provides easy-to-digest protein and amino acids.
+Collagen also gives the smoothie great texture since it does not have any dairy or dairy substitutes.

-- Bone Broth – provides vitamins, minerals and protein (You can add additional gelatin to your bone broth, whether you make it homemade or buy high quality broth online)
+- Bone Broth – provides vitamins, minerals and protein (You can add additional gelatin to your bone broth, whether you make it homemade or buy high quality broth online or even broth powder)

 - Camu Camu – provides vitamin C and helps boost the immune system